Use Policies & Services

-Complete this form if you need to order photocopies from our collections.
+Complete this form if you need to order photocopies (paper or PDF) from our collections.

-Complete this form if you need to order electronic scans of images from our collections.
+Complete this form if you need to order digital scans of images from our collections.

-"University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York".
+"University Archives, Rare Book & Manuscript Library, Columbia University Libraries".

-If there is a known photographer associated with an image you wish to publish we recommend crediting the photographer as well as our repository.
+If there is a known photographer or artist associated with an image you wish to publish we recommend attribution as good scholarly practice.

 If you are citing a specific document, please use the following citation format:

-Manuscript Citation: identification of specific item, date [if known], name of collection, University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York.
+Manuscript Citation: identification of specific item, date [if known], name of collection (Box #, Folder #), University Archives, Rare Book & Manuscript Library, Columbia University Libraries.

-Book Citation: Title, Call #, University Archives, Rare Book & Manuscript Library, Columbia University in the City of New York.
+Book Citation: Title, Call #, University Archives, Rare Book & Manuscript Library, Columbia University Libraries.

 For more additional information on copyright and fair use issues, please visit the web site of the Columbia University Libraries Copyright Advisory Office.